mriekkin/pathfinder/doc/Implementation_document.md

     return jump(n,d,a,b)
 ```

 When using a binary heap, the time complexity of JPS is O((V + E)log(V)).
 The space complexity is O(V).
 Hence, all pathfinding algorithms presented here have the same asymptotic time and space complexity.
-However, in practice there can a significant difference in performance.
+However, in practice there can be a significant difference in performance.

 ## Performance Testing